>> Features and Comparisons

 and Treasurer's Reporting System (TRS

-two program tools available to SVP conferences to assist the
+two program tools available to SSVP conferences to assist the

 treasurer in accounting and record keeping.